RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 We are delighted to share with you our library of resources.
 You can use the filter feature below to find topics most relevant to your curriculum.

 What was Martin Luther King's dream?

-Martin Luther King was a Christian minister who fought for equality for black people in the 1950s and ’60s in America.
+Martin Luther King was a Christian minister who believed that racial harmony was vital.
+He fought for equality for black people in the 1950s and ’60s in America.
 At the time there was a system of segregation in place, where black and white people weren’t allowed to mix in everyday life.
 Black people were treated very poorly, having separate schools, restaurants, and parks.
 They were not even allowed to vote.